March 30 - May 20, 2000

 individual's particular "aura."
 Going beyond the limits of the traditional

-five senses, Stathacos' inquiry into paranormal experiences seeks not only
+five senses, Stathacos' inquiry into paranormal experiences seeks not

 to question the politics of its marginalization but also to explore its